Course Information

 Week Topics/Applications Method

-1. Week Introduction to animation cinema: Concepts and definitions Interview, Practice
+1. Week Introduction to animation cinema is provided, focusing on key concepts and definitions.
+Interview, Practice

-2. Week Historical development of animation cinema Research, Interview
+2. Week The historical development of animation cinema is examined.
+Research, Interview

-3. Week Theoretical approaches: Aesthetics and representation in animation Research, Interview
+3. Week Theoretical approaches to animation aesthetics and representation are evaluated.
+Research, Interview

-4. Week Theoretical approaches: Aesthetics and representation in animation Preparation, After Class Study, Research, Interview
+4. Week Theoretical discussions on animation aesthetics and representation are further developed.
+Preparation, After Class Study, Research, Interview

-5. Week National traditions in animation cinema Research, Interview
+5. Week Animation traditions in national cinemas are comparatively analyzed.
+Research, Interview

-6. Week Ideology and identity construction in animation Research, Interview
+6. Week Ideology and identity construction in animation are examined.
+Research, Interview

-7. Week Animation, social memory, and cultural transmission Research, Interview
+7. Week Social memory and cultural transmission in animation are analyzed.
+Research, Interview

-9. Week Digitalization and technological transformation in animation Research, Interview
+9. Week The process of digitalization and technological transformation in animation are evaluated.
+Research, Interview

-10. Week New media, game aesthetics, and animation Research, Interview
+10. Week The relationship between new media, game aesthetics, and animation is examined.
+Research, Interview

-11. Week Animated documentary: Reality and fiction Research, Interview
+11. Week The relationship between reality and fiction in documentary animation is discussed.
+Research, Interview

-13. Week Student research presentations Interview, Presentation (Preparation), Practice
+13. Week Student research presentations are delivered.
+Interview, Presentation (Preparation), Practice

-14. Week General evaluation and discussions Interview, Presentation (Preparation), Practice
+14. Week General evaluation is conducted and critical discussions are carried out.
+Interview, Presentation (Preparation), Practice

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.